General Program Information

 Information for Prospective Students

-The school counseling program is a P-12 licensure program.
-Our program has an open enrollment, so applications are accepted throughout the year.
+The school counseling program has an open enrollment and applications are accepted throughout the year.
 Required courses are also offered during the Fall, Spring, and Summer semesters for the convenience of the professional educator’s schedule.
 Courses are continually refined and improved to meet the needs of our graduate students.
-Class meetings range from face to face interactions in the classroom, to distance learning using Blackboard, Centra, and Chalk and Wire.
+Class meetings range from face to face interactions in the classroom, to distance learning using Blackboard, Blackboard Collaborate, and Chalk and Wire.
 The distance learning components allow students to meet for class and discussion from the comfort of their own home and submit work online.
 These features vary with each course offering.

-School Counseling candidates are required to hold a valid teacher's license.
+School Counseling candidates must have a Bachelors degree with a minimum GPA of 3.0; current GRE or Praxis scores; 3 letters of recommendation; and successful submission of transcripts from previously enrolled institutions.
+Candidate who do not hold a teaching license should contact the department for additional information.
 School counseling certification is contingent upon successful completion of the program and meeting the minimum scores on state mandated examinations.
-For more information on the admission process and an application, please visit (Graduate School).
+For more information on the admission process and an application, please visit the Graduate School.

 A program of study is available here: Program of Study